In a trial, a court must decide what the facts are. A court determines what the facts are by considering the evidence that is presented to it.

 For example, when a person is charged with theft from a house, it would be a relevant fact that the person's fingerprints were found on the windowsill of the house, but it would not be considered relevant that the person often consumed too much alcohol or came from a family of thieves.

-Whether a particular piece of evidence is hearsay or not is often a difficult question to answer, as this is a complex area of law and there are many exceptions to the general rule.
+Whether particular evidence is hearsay or not is often a difficult question to answer.
+This is a complex area of law and there are many exceptions to the general rule, such as admissions or statements against self-interest, and certain statements made by persons who have since died and are unable to give evidence.

-Generally, the opinion of a witness is not admissible unless the witness is an expert in the field on which the opinion is given.
-A doctor may be able to give an opinion on whether a particular blow may have caused the death of a person, while a non-medical witness cannot give such an opinion as evidence.
+Generally, the opinion of a witness is not admissible unless the witness is an expert in the field in which the opinion is given.
+A doctor may be able to give an opinion as to whether a particular blow may have caused the death of a person, while a non-medical witness cannot give such an opinion as evidence.

-There are many court rules (for example, the Joint Criminal Rules 2022 (SA)) and laws surrounding expert opinion evidence and what is allowed by the courts, in particular it has to be directly relevant to the facts in issue and the expert must have expert qualifications or experience in the relevant field.
+There are many court rules (for example, the Joint Criminal Rules 2022 (SA)) and laws surrounding expert opinion evidence and what is allowed by the courts.
+In particular, it must be directly relevant to the facts in issue and the expert must have expert qualifications or experience in the relevant field.

-Lay (non-expert) witnesses are able to give evidence on matters of fact, or on those things for which the experience of everyday life is sufficient, such as the weather and general identity.
+Lay (non-expert) witnesses may give evidence on matters of fact, or on those things for which the experience of everyday life is sufficient, such as the weather and general identity.

 Generally, the prosecution cannot ask questions of a defendant which tend to show that the defendant has a bad character or has committed other offences.
 However, if at the trial the defendant or the defendant's lawyer tries to attack the credibility of a prosecution witness by reference to bad conduct by that witness, the court may also allow the defendant (if she or he gives evidence) to be questioned about her or his own bad character or conduct.